 There are three main types of government-backed mortgage loans available in Washington State — FHA, VA and USDA.
 Here’s what you should know about them.

-A conventional loan is one that is not insured or guaranteed by the federal government.
-This distinguishes it from the three types of Washington State home loans above (FHA, VA and USDA).
+Is the one that is not insured or guaranteed by the federal government.
+This distinguishes it from the three types of Washington State home loans above (FHA, VA, and USDA).
 This type of mortgage can have either a fixed or an adjustable rate of interest, as we will discuss below.

 Fixed vs. Adjustable Mortgage Rates